 C. Under certain circumstances when it is impossible for a student to address disciplinary action due to specific mitigating factors and the incident in question does not require an Interim Suspension, the University may grant a student a disciplinary withdrawal.
-The decision to grant a disciplinary withdrawal will be made by the Senior Student Affairs Officer, in consultation with the Director of Student Conduct (New Brunswick) or Chancellor’s designee (RBHS, Camden and Newark).
+The decision to grant a disciplinary withdrawal will be made by the Senior Student Affairs Officer, in consultation with the Director of Student Conduct (Rutgers University-New Brunswick) or Chancellor’s designee (RBHS, Rutgers University-Camden and Rutgers University-Newark).
 The student shall be permitted to withdraw from classes and a disciplinary hold will be placed on his or her record.
 The student shall understand that he or she will not be permitted to return to Rutgers University until the disciplinary matter has been resolved.

 B. Sanctions are typically comprised of two components: a) an “inactive sanction,” or official University sanction (Warning, Reprimand, Disciplinary Probation, Restrictive Probation, Disciplinary Suspension, or Expulsion); as well as b) an “active sanction,” requiring the student to complete some form of service or assignment.
 The sanctioning process is outlined on the Office of Student Conduct website (http//:studentconduct.rutgers.edu) in the Rutgers University Sanction Guide.